 No. In 2026, spatial collaboration complements rather than replaces traditional meetings.

-The most successful deployments focus on complex 3D workflows rather than general-purpose conferencing.
-Engineering, construction, and product development teams use XR to interact with digital twins, CAD models, and spatial simulations in shared immersive environments.
+The strongest deployments focus on complex 3D workflows rather than general-purpose conferencing.
+Engineering, construction, and product development teams use XR to interact with digital twins, CAD models, and spatial simulations in shared environments.

-Organisations adopting spatial collaboration report measurable improvements in:
+Organisations adopting spatial collaboration often report improvements in:

 - Design validation accuracy